How long have I got to make a claim for medical negligence?

 This is a complex area of law but generally speaking the following rules apply

-In an adult mentally capable of conducting their own affairs
+For an adult who is capable of conducting their own affairs

-Court proceedings must be issued within three years of the date of the incident giving rise to the claim or (where later) three years of the date when they became aware that they had suffered a significant injury as a result of the defendant’s acts or omissions.
-This is known as the date of knowledge.
-Sometimes it is quite obvious that your medical treatment has gone wrong shortly after any treatment that you received.
-For example, if you received the wrong type of blood during blood transfusion and went into shock.
-However, in a case where a diagnosis of cancer goes undetected for perhaps months or years, you may not become aware until the diagnosis is made.
-In such cases the date of knowledge could be some considerable time later than when the potential negligence occurred.
-The time limit of three years would not start to run until you gained this knowledge.
+Court proceedings must be issued within three years of the date of the incident giving rise to the claim or (where later) three years of the date the Claimant became aware that they had suffered a significant injury as a result of the defendant’s negligence.
+Sometimes it is quite obvious that your medical treatment has gone wrong.
+For example, if you receive the wrong type of blood during a blood transfusion and go into shock.
+However, in a case where a diagnosis of cancer goes undetected for months or perhaps years, you may not be aware of the potential delay until the diagnosis is eventually made.
+In such cases your date of knowledge would be later than the date of the negligence.
+In this case the time limit runs for three years from the date of knowledge rather than from the date of negligence.

-A child’s time limit to bring a claim for medical negligence does not expire until the child’s 18th birthday and runs for 3 years from the child’s 18th birthday to the child’s 21st birthday.
-This gives the child the option of considering pursuing a medical negligence claim in their own right, once they become an adult.
+The time limit for bringing a claim on behalf of a child does not start to run until the child’s 18th birthday and runs for 3 years from the child’s 18th birthday to the child’s 21st birthday.
+This gives the child the option to pursue a medical negligence claim in their own right, once they become an adult.

 An adult or child without mental capacity

-If an adult, for example, due to brain damage, is not able to manage their own affairs, then there is no time limit for them to bring a claim.
-The same is true of children who, when they are older, will not be able to manage their own affairs.
-The usual time limit of their 21st birthday does not apply in that case.
+If an adult is not capable of managing their own affairs there is no time limit for them to bring a claim.
+The same rule applies to children who, when they are older, will not be able to manage their own affairs.

-Fatal Claims brought on behalf of deceased’s estate
+Claims brought on behalf of someone who has died

 The time limit for bringing a claim for someone who has died, provided the ordinary three year limitation period had not expired prior to the date of their death is three years from the date of death.
-This enables the family to bring a claim on behalf of the estate and dependent’s of someone who has died.
+This rule enables the family to bring a medical negligence claim on behalf of the estate and dependent’s of someone who has died.